25 Mar 5 Compelling Advantages of Prenuptial Agreements

 These separate properties could have been owned before marriage, inherited, or gifted.
 When a partner with property enters a marriage, they will use a prenup to guarantee that the property remains theirs in the event of a divorce.
-It clearly defines what is a separate property and what is marital or community property upon separation or death.
+It clearly defines what is separate property and what is marital or community property upon separation or death.

 Without a prenup, the state law determines who owns which properties and who gets what in the event of a divorce.
 This usually means that all the marital property is separated “equitably” between parties.
-If it was never clearly established which property is non-martial property in a document such as a prenuptial or postnuptial agreement, property that was intended to be non-marital (and held solely for one of the spouses) might (instead) be held to be marital property that is subject to equitable distribution.
+If it was never clearly established which property is non-marital property in a document such as a prenuptial or postnuptial agreement, property that was intended to be non-marital (and held solely for one of the spouses) might (instead) be held to be marital property that is subject to equitable distribution.

 A prenup effectively allows couples to make their own decisions about property and real estate assets regardless of state law.
 Although some states will recognize property that was owned before marriage as not being subject to equitable distribution, after years of marriage it might be difficult to identify who owned what and assets often are unwittingly “commingled” by the couple.

 A prenuptial agreement doesn’t just protect property that each of the spouses already owns.
 The agreement can dictate what happens to property that the couple will acquire during the course of the marriage.

 2. Expectations Are Established in the Beginning

 Another compelling advantage of prenuptial agreements is that engaged couples can enter their marriage without any surprises or false expectations.